-Each term, each class has a new class topic, which provides the focus for all creative curriculum learning.
+Each term, or half term, each class has a new topic, which provides the focus for curriculum learning.
 This enables pupils to work on specific Art skills each term and build on from these skills over the year.

 All of the objectives are mapped out across the year groups and can be seen in the KS1 and KS2 Art & Design Progression Map 2021-22.

 During Nursery’s topic of ‘Celebrations’ they focus on the artist Giuseppe Arcimboldo and develop the skill of construction with a purpose in mind, using a variety of resources.
 The sixteenth century Italian artist, Giuseppe Arcimboldo (1527 – 1593), is famous for his extraordinary series of portraits in which the facial features of his sitters are portrayed as arrangements of fruit, vegetables, flowers, fish and other objects.

 Nursery look closely at a painting by Giuseppe Arcimboldo and talk about the fruits and vegetables that he had painted to create a painting of a face.
 This artwork links in well with Nursery’s book focus ‘I will not ever never eat a Tomato,’ by Lauren Child.
 During this artist study, the children have the opportunity to create some faces of their own using real vegetables discussing the many vegetables used!